 - Frequent customer escalation

-- Process improvement or service improvements are carried out without meeting customer pain areas, or the expected value is not delivered
+- Process improvement or service improvements are carried out without meeting customer pain areas, or the expected value is not delivered by the changed ITSM processes

-However, the current operations ITSM team may not be skilled enough to perform an ITSM process maturity assessment, so you may need to bring in ITSM process consultants or if a service provider has a CoE (Center of Excellence) group then they can likely provide the required support.
+However, the current operations ITSM team may not be skilled enough to perform an ITSM processes maturity assessment, so you may need to bring in ITSM process consultants or if a service provider has a CoE (Center of Excellence) group then they can likely provide the required support.

-This article is based on my experiences as a Service Delivery Manager in an IT service provider.
+This ITSM processes article is based on my experiences as a Service Delivery Manager in an IT service provider.
 If you’d like to comment or add anything, please do so in the comments section below.